Greening: Health benefits of greening in schools

 Children have been a particular focus in this area of research due to the increasingly limited access to green spaces and nature.
 In urban areas, parents or guardians may favor playing indoors versus outdoors based on the perception of safety and concerns.
 For example, families who live farther away from green spaces are more likely to push for indoor activities because of close proximity to busy roads or construction sites.
 On average, children in the United States spend about 1,000 hours a year in school.
 Therefore, schools are an excellent tool for greening initiatives that involve children in urban spaces.

 Habitat restoration, gardening, naturalization and rewilding efforts in schools provide children with the opportunity to connect with nature.
-In a study conducted in Finland, researchers found that adding green to the school yard increased passion for outdoor activity as well as creativity and spontaneity in 3 to 5 year old children.
+In a study conducted in Finland, researchers found that adding green to the school yard increased passion for outdoor activity as well as creativity and spontaneity in 3 to 5-year-old children.
 In Barcelona, Spain, school greening initiatives provided more opportunities for children to spend time outside and reduced inequities in residential access.
 In current efforts to limit exposure to COVID-19 and contact between individuals, school yards have become an even more important tool to promote social learning and education.
 Benefits of greening initiatives include electricity cost savings due to cooling technology of greening, improving the environment, providing healthy educational space, and more learning opportunities.
 It can help alleviate the stressors associated with urban climates and benefit both mental and physical health of children.

 Greening schoolyards

 Schools increase the total green space by adding green oases in yards and replacing pavement with vegetation.
 In Paris, schools have adopted this intervention as a cooling program for schools.
-Chicago’s Department of Water Management and the Metropolitan Water Reclamation District of Greater Chicago implemented a greening initiative called The Space to Grow.
+Chicago's Department of Water Management and the Metropolitan Water Reclamation District of Greater Chicago implemented a greening initiative called The Space to Grow.
 Though the purpose of this initiative was to control flooding and stormwater, schools successfully replaced asphalt with green space because of generous program funding by the city.

 Green roofs

 Installing green roofs on schools is an alternative way of increasing green space access for children, especially in urban areas.
 The United States is currently seeing efforts by political figures to increase awareness and funding in greening.
-For example, U.S Rep. Nydia M, Velazquez (D-NY) introduced a bill that would allocate $500 million federal funds to plan, install and maintain green roofs at public schools in New York City.
+For example, U.S. Rep. Nydia M, Velazquez (D-NY) introduced a bill that would allocate $500 million federal funds to plan, install and maintain green roofs at public schools in New York City.
 It would be overseen by the U.S. Department of Energy through a grant program.
+Green roofs can prove to be beneficial to urban environments.
+As an urban green space, green roofs can help combat the Urban heat island effect (UHI).